The Fabric & Fiber Studio

 What Happens Inside The Studio

-Live Studio Critique The heart of the studio.
-Members bring real work-in-progress (physical pieces, collections in development, professional practice questions) for direct critique and applied mentorship.
-This is where the real work happens.
+Live Studio Critique is at the heart of the studio.
+Members bring real work-in-progress (physical pieces, collections in development, professional process or business questions) for direct critique and applied, solution oriented mentorship.
+We look at it together.
+Directly.
+Without shortcuts.

-A Focused Deep-Dive Each month includes one short, focused topic chosen in response to what I'm seeing in the work.
-Not curriculum.
-Not pre-packaged content.
-Just applied insight where it's actually needed.
+Supporting that is a short focused session each month, chosen in response to what I'm actually seeing in the work.
+Not pre-packaged curriculum.
+Just applied insight where it's needed.

-The studio runs in cohorts of six to eight practitioners.
-That's intentional.
+The studio runs in small cohorts - a minimum of three practitioners are required to run, with a maximum of six participants.
+Enrollment is intentionally capped to protect the integrity of the work.
 Small enough for real attention.
 Serious enough to matter.

-You are actively making work and ready to have it examined honestly.
+You are actively making work and ready to put it in front of someone who will tell you the truth about it.
 You want to strengthen your technical understanding, sharpen your decision-making, and develop the kind of craft literacy that comes from sustained engagement, not shortcuts.
 You receive critique with openness and respond to it through action.
 You are self-directed, responsible for your own follow-through, and ready to commit to three months of serious work.

 You are looking for motivation, reassurance, or step-by-step instruction.
-You want a supportive community where showing up is enough, or you prefer encouragement over honest assessment.
-You are not currently making work, are not ready to have it examined directly, or tend to collect resources without applying them.
-You struggle with follow-through or prefer consuming content to doing the actual work of making and refining.
+You want a supportive community where simply showing up is enough, or you strongly prefer encouragement over honest assessment.
+You are not currently making work, are not ready to have it looked at directly and critiqued, or tend to collect resources without applying them.
+You struggle with follow-through or prefer consuming content to doing the actual work of making, reviewing and refining.

 What Changes - and How